Lev Kamenev: Early life and career

-Kamenev and Zinoviev had a falling out with Lenin over their opposition to Soviet seizure of power in October 1917.
+Kamenev and Zinoviev had a falling out with Lenin over their opposition to the Soviet seizure of power in October 1917.
 On 10 October 1917 (Old Style), Kamenev and Zinoviev were the only two Central Committee members to vote against an armed revolt.
-Their publication of an open letter opposed to the use of force enraged Lenin, who demanded their expulsion from the party.
+Their publication of an open letter opposed to using force enraged Lenin, who demanded their expulsion from the party.
 However, when the Bolshevik-led Military Revolutionary Committee, headed by Adolph Joffe, and the Petrograd Soviet, led by Trotsky, staged an uprising, Kamenev and Zinoviev went along.
-At the Second All-Russian Congress of Soviets, Kamenev was elected Congress Chairman and Chairman of the permanent All-Russian Central Executive Committee.
+At the Second All-Russian Congress of Soviets, Kamenev was elected Congress Chairman and chairman of the permanent All-Russian Central Executive Committee.
 The latter position was equivalent to the head of state under the Soviet system.

-On 10 November 1917, three days after the Soviet seizure of power during the October Revolution, the executive committee of the national railroad labor union, Vikzhel, threatened a national strike unless the Bolsheviks shared power with other socialist parties and dropped the uprising's leaders, Lenin and Trotsky, from the government.
+On 10 November 1917, three days after the Soviet seizure of power during the October Revolution, the executive committee of the national railroad labor union, Vikzhel, threatened a nationwide strike unless the Bolsheviks shared power with other socialist parties and dropped the uprising's leaders, Lenin and Trotsky, from the government.
 Zinoviev, Kamenev and their allies in the Bolshevik Central Committee argued that the Bolsheviks had no choice but to start negotiations, since a railroad strike would cripple their government's ability to fight the forces that were still loyal to the overthrown Provisional Government.
 Although Zinoviev and Kamenev briefly had the support of a Central Committee majority and negotiations were started, a quick collapse of the anti-Bolshevik forces outside Petrograd aided Lenin and Trotsky to convince the Central Committee to abandon the negotiating process.
 In response, Zinoviev, Kamenev, Alexei Rykov, Vladimir Milyutin and Victor Nogin resigned from the Central Committee on 4 November 1917 (Old Style) and Kamenev resigned from his Central Executive Committee post.
-The following day Lenin wrote a proclamation calling Zinoviev and Kamenev "deserters."
+The following day, Lenin wrote a proclamation calling Zinoviev and Kamenev "deserters."
 He never forgot their behavior, eventually making an ambiguous reference to their "October episode" in his Testament.

+In late 1917, Kamenev was sent to negotiate with Germany over the potential armistice at Brest-Litovsk, which finally came in the form of Treaty of Brest-Litovsk.
+In January 1918, Kamenev was sent to spread the revolution to Britain and France and negotiate with the countries about the potential alliance in case Germany continued its offensive against the Bolshevik regime, but after he had been in London for a week, he was arrested and deported.
+On his return, via Finland, he was captured by Finnish partisans led by Hjalmar von Bonsdorff opposed to the Bolshevik revolution, and held until August 1918, when he was exchanged for Finnish prisoners held by the Bolsheviks.